acend/helm-basics-training/content/en/docs/04.0/_index.md

 weight: 4
 ---

-Remember "Lab 2.0 - Create a simple chart" where you created your first chart?
+Remember [lab 2 "A simple chart"](../02.0/) where you created your first chart?
 Let's have a closer look at its directory structure and components.
 A typical chart consists of the following files and folders:

 ```
 ./